Joe Taylor (footballer, born 2002)

-Career

-Non League
+Club career

+King's Lynn Town

+Taylor began his career in the academy at Norwich City, before being released at the age of 15.
+After a period at Swaffham Town, Taylor signed for King's Lynn Town at the age of 16.

-Taylor signed a one-year contract extensions with National League club King's Lynn Town in December 2020.
+Taylor signed a one-year contract extension King's Lynn in December 2020.
 Taylor joined Eastern Counties League Premier Division club Wroxham on loan ahead of the 2021–22 season, making his debut on the opening day against Walsham-le-Willows.
 In his first home match, Taylor scored a hat-trick as his side thrashed Thetford Town 7–2.
 In October 2021, Taylor was recalled by King's Lynn after scoring 21 goals in just thirteen appearances and made his National League debut off of the bench in a 1–0 home defeat to Solihull Moors.

 Peterborough United

-On 15 November 2021, Taylor joined Championship club Peterborough United for an undisclosed fee on a two-and-a-half year deal, initially joining up with the club's under-23 squad.
+On 15 November 2021, Taylor joined Championship club Peterborough United for an undisclosed fee on a two-and-a-half-year deal, initially joining up with the club's under-23 squad.
 In December 2021, it was reported that Taylor had been impressing in the under-23 squad and would begin training with the first-team.
 After scoring a hat-trick in a Premier League Cup quarter-final victory against Charlton Athletic, Taylor made his first-team debut four days later on 8 March 2022 in a 1–1 draw with second-placed AFC Bournemouth.

 He scored his first goal for Peterborough in an EFL Cup win over Plymouth Argyle on 10 August 2022.

 Luton Town

 On 31 January 2023, Taylor signed for Championship club Luton Town for an undisclosed fee.

+On 5 August 2023, Taylor signed for League Two club Colchester United on a season-long loan.
+He was recalled from his loan on 8 January 2024.

+On 9 January 2024, Taylor signed for League One club Lincoln City for the remainder of the season.
+He made his debut the following weekend in the 1–1 draw against Wycombe Wanderers.
+He scored his first goal against Exeter City on 17 February 2024 to secure a 1–0 win.
+He won the EFL League One Player of the Month and the EFL Young Player of the Month for March 2024, following 6 goals and an assist which included his first professional hat-trick in the 5–0 win over Bristol Rovers.
+He would win Lincoln City's Golden Boot, after scoring 10 goals in his 19 games for the club.

+Huddersfield Town

+On 10 January 2025, Taylor signed for League One club Huddersfield Town on a four-and-a-half year deal for an undisclosed fee.

-International
+International career

-In September 2022 Taylor made his debut for the Wales national under-21 football team in the starting line-up for the 2-0 friendly match defeat against Austria under-21.
+In September 2022 Taylor made his debut for the Wales national under-21 football team in the starting line-up for the 2–0 friendly match defeat against Austria under-21.